-This approach is consistent with the Five Year Forward View which recognises that increasingly, systemwide service planning and service delivery will be required to ensure that capacity is appropriately aligned to enable demographic challenges over the next 5 years to be managed within existing resource.
+This approach is consistent with the Five Year Forward View.
+It recognises that increasingly, system-wide service planning and delivery will be needed to ensure that capacity is appropriately aligned to enable demographic challenges over the next five years to be managed within existing resource.

-During 2016/17, whilst work on the future clinical strategy is being developed, the Trust will focus on delivering a solid foundation on which to build for the future through a focus on seven key areas of work:
+During 2016/17 whilst work on the future clinical strategy is being developed, the Trust will focus on delivering a solid foundation on which to build for the future through a focus on seven key areas of work:

-- Patient Safety First - Consistent delivery of constitutional standards - Cultural Change including clinical engagement - Embed strong Integrated Governance - Maintain/improve Junior Doctor training environment - Work with partners to improve care pathways for patients and deliver sustainable clinical and staffing solutions - Deliver the Financial Plan - Deliver IM&T improvements
+- Patient safety first - Consistent delivery of constitutional standards - Cultural change including clinical engagement - Embed strong integrated Governance - Maintain/improve Junior Doctor training environment - Work with partners to improve care pathways for patients and deliver sustainable clinical and staffing solutions - Deliver the financial plan - Deliver IM&T improvements